John Challis: Personal life

 Challis was married four times.
-His first wife, Jean Robertson (1934–2023), was a stage manager and actress.
+His first wife, Carol Robertson (1934–2023), was a stage manager and actress.
 His second and third wives were actresses Debbie Arnold and Sabina Franklyn.
 He married his fourth wife, Carol Davies, in Brighton in 1995.
 In 1998, they bought the Abbot's Lodgings at Wigmore Abbey Grange, Adforton, Herefordshire, which they proceeded to renovate.
 He had no children.

 Challis was a patron of the British Hedgehog Preservation Society.
 He was an avid Arsenal supporter and the club paid tribute to him following his death.
 Challis wrote two volumes of autobiography, Being Boycie and Boycie & Beyond.
 In 2016, he wrote Wigmore Abbey: The Treasure of Mortimer about the renovation of his house's gardens.

 Challis additionally was a patron and avid supporter of "The Rose Theatre" in Kidderminster, Worcestershire.
 The organisation also paid special tribute to Challis after his death.

 Through Twitter, Challis became friends with American actor and musician Ice-T, with the pair exchanging gifts although never meeting in person.